 About Aussichtspunkt Feuerpalfen

 Aussichtspunkt Feuerpalfen is a scenic lookout in the Gotzen Mountains you can visit from Berchtesgaden.
 This is a lookout situated at an altitude that’s approximately 1740 meters above sea level and 1125 meters above the surface of Konigssee.
-It is one of the hidden gems in the Berchtesgaden Alps you need to visit and see because of the unique view of Konigssee and Watzmann seen from it.
+It is one of the hidden gems in the Berchtesgaden Alps you need to visit and see because of Konigssee and Watzmann’s unique view.

 What’s the view in Aussichtspunkt Feuerpalfen?

-On a clear sunny day, you will clearly see the spectacular color gradient created by the peninsula meeting and the lake’s waters…
+On a clear sunny day, you can clearly see the spectacular color gradient created by the peninsula meeting and the lake’s waters…

 How to go to Aussichtspunkt Feuerpalfen?